nixn/pdns-etcd3/README.md

   * overrideable per entry
 * Override of domain name appended to unqualified names (instead of zone name)
   * useful for `PTR` records in reverse zones
+* Support for defaults, zone appending and possibly more in plain-string records (which are also JSON-supported)
+* "Collect record", automatically combining A and/or AAAA records from "server records"
+  * e.g. `etcd.example.com` based on `etcd-1.example.com`, `etcd-2.example.com`, ...
 * Support more encodings for data (beside JSON)
   * [EDN][] by [go-edn](https://github.com/go-edn/edn)
   * [TOML][] by [pelletier/go-toml](https://github.com/pelletier/go-toml) or [BurntSushi/toml](https://github.com/BurntSushi/toml)